PeterWaher/IoTGateway/Things/Waher.Things.Http/Data/ApiDocumentation.md

 holds the nodes representing the physical and logical structure of the sensors used for metering (or telemetry) purposes.
-This Sensor Data Receptor API allows for external devices to use `HTTP POST` to send Sensor Data to nodes in the system, provided the user has access rights to do so, and the node exists and is a node that accepts such input.
-The system operator must define the nodes before the external party can post sensor data to it.
+This Sensor Data Receptor API allows for external devices to use `HTTP POST` to send Sensor Data to nodes in the system, provided the user has access rights to do so, and the node exists (or can be created) and is a node that accepts such input.
+The system operator must define the nodes and/or users and user privileges before the external party can post sensor data to it.